Retail Industry Size and Share

 Geography Analysis

-Asia-Pacific is the momentum engine: its 9.19% CAGR to 2030 far outpaces developed regions, driven by youthful demographics, urban densification, and mobile-first consumer behaviour.
+Asia-Pacific is the momentum engine in the retail market: its 9.19% CAGR to 2030 far outpaces developed regions, driven by youthful demographics, urban densification, and mobile-first consumer behaviour.
 India’s retail value reached Rs 82 lakh crore (USD 980 billion) in 2024 and is poised to more than double by 2034, thanks to pro-digital policy support and rising wallet sizes.
 China’s ecosystem remains a bellwether for livestreaming, social-commerce, and warehouse robotics that increasingly set global benchmarks.
 Southeast Asian economies such as Indonesia and Vietnam offer green-field potential but require nuanced localisation around payments, languages, and regulation.

-Europe shows uneven performance.
+Europe shows uneven performance in the retail market.
 The UK eked out 0.7% retail sales growth in 2024 as cost-of-living pressures linger, though e-commerce now tops 27% of total retail turnover.
 Germany’s discounters Lidl and Kaufland maintain share by scaling private labels and refining cost discipline, while France and Spain benefit from tourist resurgence and hybrid luxury-mass propositions.
 The Middle East and Africa register growing grocery footprints—Saudi Arabia’s sector is valued at USD 62 billion—with public-sector diversification plans stimulating modern trade formats

 Retail Industry